HaiboWang1992/RETester/README.md

 5. Netbeans_bug_reports_from_github.csv: NetBeans refactoring bug reports from GitHub.

 ### transferability_study
-Bugs found by our transferability study (Section 5 in manuscript) are in this folder.
+Bugs found by our transferability study (Section 5 in our paper) are in this folder.